jajaninnin/project-phase5/README.md

 2. If you are creating a new account, select the register new account button
 3. Enter your credentials to sign in, if successful you will recieve an alert confirming your sign in and be redirected to the home page
 4. While signed in, you can fully access the features of this website, but you can always log out at any point by selecting the logout button in the navbar

+### Managing Your Account

+1. Access your profile from the dashboard.
+2. Update your profile or change your password as needed.

 ### Creating and Viewing children